Early Education and Support Division

 - Part 3 addresses recommendations for any county that elects to operate a locally-funded CEL.

-A subsequent MB will inform all CDD contractors of the elimination of the CEL, and the actions that must be taken by any contractor currently participating in the CEL.
+A subsequent MB will inform all EESD contractors of the elimination of the CEL, and the actions that must be taken by any contractor currently participating in the CEL.

 Directives, Responsibilities, and Recommendations